What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Use the time when the notices start and the warnings begin to arrive to negotiate a deal with the IRS.
 For example, you may be able to work out an installment agreement to avoid IRS wage garnishments.

-The IRS may also use a levy to seize bank accounts.
-The bank levy only applies to what the taxpayer has in the bank at the time of the levy.
+The Internal Revenue Service may also use a levy to seize bank accounts.
+The bank levy only applies to money in your bank acccount at the time of the levy, as part of the property to satisfy tax debts.
 Unlike a wage garnishment, it does not impact assets acquired in the future.

 Banks will hold levied funds for 21 days before sending them to the IRS.
 If you move quickly, you may be able to have the money released.
 You or your CPA should contact the IRS, get them what they need and ask for the levy to be released by the bank.
 The IRS usually agrees if it is the taxpayer’s first time.
 This approach will not work once the 21-day period has expired.